MyTooliT/ICOtronic/Documentation/Tutorials.md

 icon measure -t 300
 ```

-for example, would change the runtime to 300 seconds (5 minutes).
+for example, changes the runtime to 300 seconds (5 minutes).

 #### Channel Selection